Basmalakh12/Database/Notes/table.md

 - primary key is the parent table.
 - The values in a foreign key column can be duplicates

-## Relationships between tables

-- relationships are connections between two or more tables.
-These are important because they allow you to query data from multiple tables and combine these in a single result.
-- They also help establish meaning and organize data in a database in a way that makes sense to users.

-### There can be multiple relationships between tables in a database, and these can be any of these three types

-- One-to-one
-  - This describes a link between two tables, where one record or row in the first table connects to exactly one record or row in the second.

-- One-to-many
-  - one record in the first table can relate to multiple records or rows in the second table.

-- Many-to-many
-  - multiple records in the first table can relate to multiple records in the second table and vice versa.

 ## Data Definition Language (DDL)

 - Data Definition Language (DDL) is used to create and modify the structure of objects in a database using predefined commands and a specific syntax.
 These database objects include tables, sequences, locations, aliases, schemas and indexes.